-Wildflour offers a selection of homemade natural vegan treats, such as smoothies, juices, pastries, cookies, cakes, and

-    various other tempting desserts.
+Wildflour offers a wide selection of homemade natural vegan treats such as smoothies, juices, pastries, cookies, cakes, and various other tempting desserts.

 In the morning hours, you will find an assortment of vegan muffins, scones, and breads.
-You will also find a

-    smoothie/juice bar and beverage bar (they even have vegan hot chocolate on the menu!).
+You will also find a smoothie/juice bar and beverage bar (they even have vegan hot chocolate on the menu!).

 Lunch brings various quick grab items such as coconut yogurt parfaits, pizza strips, fruit cups, raw lasagna, hummus plates, gluten-free chili, and more!

 During lunch and dinner hours, the bakery items switch over to snack items such as cupcakes, brownies, and cookies.

 Everything is vegan (no dairy, no eggs) so those avoiding animal products will be able to enjoy the treats which are typically off limits at bakeries.
 They also strive to use as many organic ingredients as possible, which is always a bonus.